buildingBuild/the-daily-commit-developer-news-api/README.md

 <h2 align="center"> The Daily Commit </h2>
-A REST API providing curated news and articles sources across CS sectors (AI, Security, Web, Systems) and programming languages.

-The Daily Commit is a developer-focused news platform exposed as a REST API.
-It aggregates high-quality programming articles, organizes them intelligently by languages and computer science sectors, and layers in community-driven ranking to surface what really matters.
-Think of it as a personalized knowledge feed for engineers, ready to integrate into dashboards, bots, or custom tools.
+The Daily Commit is a developer-centric news aggregation REST API that delivers curated insights across key computer science domains (AI, Security, Web, Systems) and popular programming languages(Go, python, Javascript, Rust).
+Beyond just aggregation, it empowers the community by allowing developers to submit articles, upvote/downvote content, and drive a ranking system that surfaces the best developer news.

 ## 🌐 Deployed API